infominer33/infominer33.github.io/research/notes-on-github-pages.md

 ---
 ```

-*\*afaikt - indicating layout only necessary in the main index.md* It shouldn't matter, but it has mattered for me before.
+*\*afaikt - isn't always necessary, but doesn't hurt, and at least one theme wouldn't build without some proper front matter.

 ## Besides the Theme Chooser [**^**](#contents)